scala/scala/README.md

 ```
 scala/
 +--build.sbt                 The main sbt build script
-+--build.xml                 The deprecated Ant build script
-+--pull-binary-libs.sh       Pulls binary artifacts from remote repository, used by build scripts
 +--lib/                      Pre-compiled libraries for the build
 +--src/                      All sources
    +---/library              Scala Standard Library